If you want to succeed in business, you need to surround yourself with the right people.

 Related: 6 Strategies for Being a Better Listener

-People do with people, not businesses.
+People do business with people, not businesses.
 Most people at networking events go right out, shake hands, ask what the other person’s name and business are and hand off a card.
 Sound familiar?
 If so, smack your business-card-passing hand on the wrist!

 That, my friends, is not how connections are made.
 Aim for the “second handshake” with your networking conversations.